liberland/docs/blockchain/judiciary/initial_proposal.md

 ### Milestone 1: Advisory Opinion & MVP (3 months of Development)
 Cost: 30,900 EUR
+Implement the system of courts as on-chain decision-makers System of permissions for individual judges of a court to decide only their assigned disputes MVP simple dispute process on the chain.

 This milestone aims to:
 - Create comprehensive documentation for the solution, detailing all its functionalities.